 Kurcsak highlighted the importance of activities outside of school.
 “It doesn’t have to be sports,” she said.
 “Just something with a social engagement component that allows children to move and learn, and something that is fun for them.”

 If a child is involved in a social activity, they will learn things they may not have learned on their own.
 Interacting with other children is essential to growth and development.

 An activity spectrum

-Children fall on a spectrum of how much physical activity interests them, according to Kurcsak.
+According to Kurcsak, children fall on a spectrum of how much physical activity interests them.
 Some children like to run, jump and swing from the monkey bars.
 These children want to burn off energy.

-Other children like to sit and are more timid, and sometimes “there could be something wrong with their strength and endurance, or their balance could be off,” said Kurcsak.
+Other children like to sit and are more timid, and sometimes, “there could be something wrong with the strength and endurance, or their balance could be off,” said Kurcsak.
 She recommends figuring out why your child isn’t being active.
 Or, if your child can’t stop moving, you may want to look into that as well.

-Overall, Kurcsak said balance is key.
+Overall, Kurscak recommends balance.
+“Balance is the key,” she said.
 “You always have to consider the age of your child.
 Some will work better with structured playtime and some are too young.
 Find a balance that works for your child.”